-Because this special rule has the potential to disadvantage a health plan operating in an Exchange or a health care provider that serves Al/AN, and could create disincentives for Exchange plans to enrollee Al/AN persons and for providers to serve Al/AN patients, the ACA drafters added section 1402(d)(3).
-That section states that "[t]he Secretary shall pay to the issuer of a qualified health plan the amount necessary to reflect the increase in actuarial value of the plan required by reason of this subsection" [i.e., provisions (d)(1) and (d)(2) of § 1402].
-As such, HHS is directed to make a payment to health plans that enrollee Al/AN in the individual market in an Exchange in an amount that offsets the additional costs associated with implementation of the waiver of cost-sharing requirements completely for Al/AN enrollees with family income at or below 300 percent of the poverty level (under section 1402(d)(1)) or waive cost-sharing for Al/AN enrollees with family income over 300% of the poverty level when they are served by I/T/U providers (under section 1402 (d)(2)).
+create disincentives for Exchange plans to enrollee AI/AN persons and providers to serve AI/AN patients, the ACA drafters added section 1402(d)(3).
+Section 1402(d)(3) states, "[t]he Secretary shall pay to the issuer of a qualified health plan the amount necessary to reflect the increase in actuarial value of the plan required by reason of this subsection" [i.e., provisions (d)(1) and (d)(2) of § 1402].
+As such, HHS is directed to make a payment to health plans that enrollee AI/AN in the individual market in an Exchange in an amount that offsets the additional costs associated with implementation of the waiver of cost-sharing requirements completely for AI/AN enrollees with family income at or below 300 percent of the poverty level (under section 1402(d)(1)) or waive cost-sharing for AI/AN enrollees with family income over 300% of the poverty level when they are served by I/T/U providers (under section 1402 (d)(2)).